Healthy Weight Loss and Dieting Tips

 Aim for a Healthy Weight: Guide to Behavior Change – Covers behaviors that will help you lose weight and maintain your healthy weight loss efforts.
 (National Heart, Lung, and Blood Institute)

-Tips for Setting and Meeting Your Weight Loss Goals – After you’ve made the commitment to start losing weight, set goals that are realistic, specific, and measurable.
+Weight-loss Goals: Set Yourself Up for Success – After you’ve made the commitment to start losing weight, set goals that are realistic, specific, and measurable.
 (Mayo Clinic)

 Cutting Calories - Illustrated healthy weight loss guide, with strategies for eating more while still losing weight, avoiding portion size pitfalls, and using fruits and vegetables to manage weight.
-(National Center for Chronic Disease Prevention and Health Promotion)
+(Centers for Disease Control and Prevention)